 Communications and Congregational Coordinator

 Nolan Gusdal grew up on Chicago’s South Side in the 1970s.
-Memories of running around the building and grounds of Trinity Lutheran Church as a pastor’s kid influence his passion and care for Holy Trinity.
-He is a member of the Minnesota Association of Church Facility Managers, which is a great resource for networking with other church building managers.
+Memories of running around the building and grounds of Trinity Lutheran Church as a pastor’s kid influence his passion and care for Holy Trinity, where he easily gets in the recommended 10,000 steps per day!
+Nolan is a proud member of the Minnesota Association of Church Facility Managers, which is a great resource for networking with other church building managers.
 Hired at Holy Trinity in 2006, Nolan takes pride in maintaining this sacred place of worship.
-Nolan loves spending time with his three children, Sara, Seth, Isaac, and with his grandson, William.
+Nolan loves spending his spare time with his three children, Sara, Seth, and Isaac, and with his energetic little grandson, William.
 He’s very happy when he can get them all to accompany him on his annual trip to visit his parents at their cabin in Manitoba each summer, one of his favorite family rituals.
 For exercise, Nolan likes to play basketball and soccer.

 Dennis Nordholm became a part-time member of Holy Trinity’s custodial staff after retiring from his day job.
 Dennis works diligently with the other members of our custodial team to keep the Holy Trinity campus clean, tidy, and functioning well.
 Dennis grew up in the Longfellow neighborhood and liked it so much he never left!
 He graduated with a B.A. from the University of Minnesota more years ago than he’s willing to share, and he’s been a member of Holy Trinity his entire life.
 As a child, Dennis was baptized at Holy Trinity, and he met his wife Linda at the church almost two decades ago.
 Linda brought three children into her marriage to Dennis and they now enjoy spending time with their five grandchildren.
 In his spare time, when he’s not entertaining his grandkids, Dennis enjoys birding.
 Be sure to say “hi!” if you see him caring for our church building in the evenings or on Sunday mornings.